-This article describes how an add-on developer can temporarily install an add-on in Firefox for testing and debugging.
-The add-on will stay installed until you restart Firefox.
-You can use this method with any kind of restartless add-on, including bootstrapped extensions and Add-on SDK add-ons.
-As of Firefox 55, the add-on developer temporarily install will remain after closing of Firefox.
+This article describes how an add-on developer can temporarily install an extension in Firefox for testing and debugging.
+The extension will stay installed until you restart Firefox.
+You can use this method with any kind of restartless extension, including bootstrapped extensions and Add-on SDK add-ons.

 Note that this is not how end users should install add-ons in Firefox.
 End users will install add-ons by downloading and opening packaged add-ons that have been signed by Mozilla.
-To learn how a WebExtension developer can get such a packaged, signed add-on, see Publishing your WebExtension.
+To learn how an extension developer can get an add-on packaged and signed, see Publishing your extension.

 - open Firefox